agentd00nut/history_imgs/README.md

 Run `fetch_history.sh`.
 This is a jenky little script that will try and dump your chrome and firefox histories to a digestable format in the /data folder.

-It's pretty dumb right now... if you see `Error: table is locked` or a similar message make sure to *QUIT* your firefox / chrome application.
+If you see `Error: table is locked` or a similar message make sure to *QUIT* your firefox / chrome application.
 Don't just close the thing, right click, quit (osx).

-It 100% tells you everything went fine even if it didn't so, for prudence check the data/ files after you run it to see if they are empty.

 If it all goes well then you can cat in a data file into `img_saver.sh` make sure to give it the `-o` flag to specify the output dir.